michaelgrosner/tribeca/MANUAL.md

   * `Manual` - Tribeca will not try to automatically manage positions, instead you will need to manually set `tbp`.

-  * `EwmaBasic` - Tribeca will use a 200 minute and 100 minute exponential weighted moving average calculation to buy up BTC when the 100 minute line crosses over the 200 minute line, and sell BTC when the reverse happens.
-The values of 100mins and 200mins are currently exposed in the stats as `shortEwma` and `longEwma`.
+  * `EWMA ` - Tribeca will use a `long` minute and `short` minute exponential weighted moving average calculation to buy up BTC when the 100 minute line crosses over the 200 minute line, and sell BTC when the reverse happens.
+The EWMA values are currently exposed in the stats.

+* `long` - Only used when `apMode` is `EWMA`.
+Sets the periods of EWMA Long to automatically manage positions.

+* `medium` - Not used yet.
+Sets the periods of EWMA Medium.

+* `short` - Only used when `apMode` is `EWMA`.
+Sets the periods of EWMA Short to automatically manage positions.

 * `tbp` - Only used when `apMode` is `Manual`.
 Sets a static "Target Base Position" for Tribeca to stay near.
 In manual position mode, Tribeca will still try to respect `pDiv` and not make your position fluctuate by more than that value.
 So if you have 10 BTC to trade, set `tbp = 3`, set `apMode = Manual`, and `pDiv = 1`, your holding of BTC will never be less than 2 or greater than 4.